chaisemartinPackages/did_had/README.md

 Calonico, S., M. D. Cattaneo, and M. H. Farrell (2018).
 [On the Effect of Bias Estimation on Coverage Accuracy in NonparametricInference.
 ](https://nppackages.github.io/references/Calonico-Cattaneo-Farrell_2018_JASA.pdf).
 Journal of Statistical Software, 91(8): 1-33. doi: [10.18637/jss.v091.i08.](https://www.jstatsoft.org/article/view/v091i08)

+## Auxiliary packages

+The command requires that the **lprobust** package be installed on the user's machine.

 ## Authors